 And then there’s financing (if you can’t buy with cash, which is recommended for buying land).
 Loans for raw land can be far more challenging to obtain than for a home.
 In some cases, you may have to pay as much as 50% down though some lenders will accept the standard 20%.
 In addition, you will likely have to pay a higher interest rate when you buy land, and many lenders will have to know what you intend to do with the land.

 After securing financing, you’ll move to the step where the land purchase agreement is completed, which is similar to closing on a home.
 The land purchase agreement specifies such purchase details as the price and how much you pay down.
 It will have to be signed by both you and the seller.
 And there will, of course, be a closing statement as well that all lists the costs involved, and then the deed must be transferred.

 The point here is that even though you’re purchasing vacant, there is still a formal, legally binding process you have to go through.
 Consult your agent if you have further questions about the process.

-As we’ve indicated, hiring a qualified local real estate agent is one of the best things you can do when buying land in Los Angeles.
+As we’ve indicated, hiring a qualified local real estate agent is one of the best things you can do when buying land in Riverside.
 Buying land presents, in some ways, greater challenges, particularly with financing, than purchasing a home.
 But a good agent can help you over the hurdles and guide you around all the pitfalls.